Q&A: Oil Prices Go Negative. What Does That Mean?

 The world is awash in oil, there's little demand for it and we're running out of places to put it.

-That in a nutshell explains Monday's strange and unprecedented action in the market for crude oil futures contracts, where traders essentially offered to pay someone else to deal with the oil they were due to have delivered next month.
+That in a nutshell explains this week's strange and unprecedented action in the market for crude oil futures contracts, where traders essentially offered to pay someone else to deal with the oil they were due to have delivered next month.

 The price of U.S. benchmark crude that would be delivered in May was selling for around $15 a barrel Monday morning, but fell as low as -$40 per barrel during the day.
 It was the first time that the price on a futures contract for oil has gone negative, analysts say.